IlMurlocDiplomato/Manage-calendar-events-using-google-sheet/README.md

 # Couple of script for sync events of calendar, edit and confirm in case of collab
 ### They are just template to edit and use as you need.
-In this case I just show you how i use it so u can edit it in base at your need.
+In this case I just show you how i use it soyoucan edit it in base at your need.
 * appscriptCalendar.js it's made to manage one calendar in one page
 * appscriptCalendarMultiple.js its made to manage more calendar in more page
 ### All calendar ar associeted with a single page of google sheets as we see